You don’t have to be big to play in the defensive line, although it does help.

 And that is a key job of the defensive end in American Football.

-Depending on which formation you’re playing, a defensive end will line up at the end of the defensive line at the point of scrimmage.
+Depending on which formation you’re playing, the defensive end position will line up at the end of the defensive line at the point of scrimmage.
+Today, I will go in-depth and teach you how to be a good defensive end.

-Their main role is to prevent runners from breaking the defensive line by coming around the flanks of the line of scrimmage.
+Their primary role is to prevent runners from breaking the defensive line by coming around the flanks of the line of scrimmage.

 But depending on the team and the player, defensive ends can also be used to attack the quarterback.
 Typically in a 3-4 formation, a defensive end would sit back and guard the channel around the scrimmage.

-These are what’s known as a “stand-up” or “waiting” ends, and they play a more contained style of play.
+These are known as “stand-up” or “waiting” ends, and they play a more contained style of play.

 Defenses that line up in a 4-3 formation sometimes utilize their defensive ends to rush forward and target the quarterback or running backs around the back of the line of scrimmage.

-These players are usually referred to as “crashing ends” and are more flexible to move around the pitch and punch holes in the attack, as they’ll usually have a defensive linebacker covering their outside flank.
+These players are usually referred to as “crashing ends” and are more flexible in moving around the pitch and punching holes in the attack.
+They’ll usually have a defensive linebacker covering their outside flank.

 What makes a good defensive end?

 Scouts and coaches are always in need of fast, explosive defensive ends.
-Power and muscle are also important, but not as important as your technique and ability to read the game.
+Power and muscle are also necessary but not as important as your technique and ability to read the game.
+If you’re wondering how to play defensive end, here are the qualities you must acquire.

 Looking to become the best defensive end in your team?